19 min read

 If you’re recording a video or audio file, you’ll want to also include how long it will take to edit.
 Once you have a time blocked off to create your content, make sure you eliminate distractions and stay focused on creating great content for new email subscribers.
 When it is ready, you can move into the promotion stage.

 At the end of this week, your lead magnet idea should be created and promoted in at least one place on your website.
 You can choose to use it as a content upgrade on your blog or use it in another opt in form.
 You could also create a dedicated landing page to promote the lead magnet.

 After you connect the lead magnet, it’s time to promote it on the marketing channels you already have.
 Do you have an audience on Instagram, Pinterest, Twitter, Facebook, YouTube, LinkedIn, Snapchat, or any other social media platform?
 You can use the influence you’ve built in other places to bring more traffic to your new lead magnet.

 Try posting the links to your lead magnet at different times to see if it increases your email subscriber conversions.
-You can also try other strategies to increase your landing page or email opt-in form sign ups.
 Happy testing!

-If you’re not currently using an email marketing platform or your looking to move for your provider, you can try ConvertKit for a free 2 week trial.
+If you’re not currently using an email marketing platform or you're looking to move from your current provider, you can try ConvertKit for a free 2 week trial.